benhsieh-dev/Roberthood/README.md

- # To run your app locally if using rvm:
+ # After the environment is setup correctly:

-Terminal 1 (start this first): source ~/.rvm/scripts/rvm && rvm use 3.1.7
-BUNDLE_GEMFILE= bundle exec rails server
+Terminal 1 (start this first): bundle exec rails server

 Terminal 2 (for frontend):
 npm start